8 things to keep calm, healthy and happy right now

 With less daylight hours and more time indoors, along with the many challenges the pandemic brought, looking after your mental health is even more important this winter.

-Some micronutrient deficiencies have been associated with an increased risk of depression, including Folate, Vitamin B12, Vitamin D, Zinc, Magnesium and Selenium.
+Other micronutrient deficiencies have also been associated with an increased risk of depression, including Folate, Vitamin B12, Vitamin D, Zinc, Magnesium and Selenium.
+Learn more in 'How your diet can improve your mental health'.

 6. Manage your stress

-A survey conducted in April (Ipsos MORI, 2020), at the start of the first lockdown, found that half of people (49%) reported increased anxiety.
+A survey conducted at the start of the first lockdown during the pandemic (Ipsos MORI, 2020) found that half of people (49%) reported increased anxiety.
+Being kept indoors, darker months, and daily pressures at home and work can all raise our levels of anxiety.

 Remember, diet is only one factor to consider when managing stress.
 Physical activity, relaxation techniques, such as meditation, getting adequate sleep and social support can also help reduce stress and anxiety